-Trap-type command Parameter Description Switch(config)# snmp-server trap-type [all auth-fail cold-start port-link power-down warm-start] [all auth-fail cold-start port-link power-down warm-start] Specify the trap type that will be sent when a certain situation occurs. all: A trap will be sent when authentication fails, the device cold /warm starts, port link is up or down, power is down. auth-fail: A trap will be sent when any unauthorized user attempts to login. cold-start: A trap will be sent when the device boots up. port-link: A trap will be sent when the link is up or down. power-down: A trap will be sent when the device's power is down. warm-start: A trap will be sent when the device restarts.
+Trap-type command Parameter Description Switch(config)# snmp-server trap- type [all auth-fail cold-start port-link power-down warm- start] [all auth- fail cold- start port- link power- down warm-start] Specify the trap type that will be sent when a certain situation occurs. all: Each type of trap will be sent when the corresponding situation occurs.
+Please see below for more details. auth-fail: A trap will be sent when any unauthorized user attempts to login. cold-start: A trap will be sent when the device boots up. port-link: A trap will be sent when the link is up or down. power-down: A trap will be sent when the device's power is down. warm-start: A trap will be sent when the device restarts.
 No command Switch(config)# no snmp-server trap-type auth-fail Authentication failure trap will not be sent.
 Show command Switch(config)# show snmp-server trap-type Show the current enable/disable status of each type of trap.
 Trap-type example Switch(config)# snmp-server trap-type all All types of SNMP traps will be sent.

-2.5.14 Switch Command
+2.5.16 Switch Command

-Switch command Description Switch(config)# switch sfp polling Enable the Switch to refresh SFP DMI Switch(comig)# switch sip poling information and current state in a fixed interval.
-Switch(config)# switch statistics polling Enable the Switch to refresh counter Switch(cornig)# switch statistics politing information and current state in a fixed interval.
-No command Switch(config)# no switch of polling Disable the Switch to refresh SFP DMI Switch(config)# no switch sfp polling information and current state in a fixed interval.
-Cuitch/config)# no quitch statistics nalling Disable the Switch to refresh counter Switch(config)# no switch statistics polling information and current state in a fixed interval.
+Switch command Description Switch(config)# switch sfp polling Enable the Switch to refresh SFP DMI information and current state in a fixed interval.
+Switch(config)# switch statistics polling Enable the Switch to refresh counter information and current state in a fixed interval.
+No command Switch(config)# no switch sfp polling Disable the Switch to refresh SFP DMI information and current state in a fixed interval.
+Switch(config)# no switch statistics polling Disable the Switch to refresh counter information and current state in a fixed interval.

-2.5.15 Switch-info Command
+2.5.17 Switch-info Command